vexys001/RandoTracker/docs/IterationPlans/plan-iteration1.md

     - **Reference**: CU04
     - **PreCondition**: User has a buttonList (ButtonList) already available.
     - **PostConditions**:
-      - The variable occurence of button (ItemButton) will be reduced by 1.
+      - The variable occurences of button (ItemButton) is reduced by 1.
       - If the variable occurence of button is equal to 0:
         - Delete association between the button and buttonList.
         - Delete instance of button.